Skip to main content

 Warning signs of director fraud

-There are some common signs that may indicate something is not right with the company you have invested in.
+There are some common signs that may show something is not right with the company you've invested in.
 This can be when the company:

 Illegal phoenix activity